plannies-mate/plannies-kit/GUIDELINES.md

 - Optimize for human comprehension first, computer efficiency second
 - When in doubt, err on the side of simplicity and clarity

+## AI Behavioral Safeguards

+- Code is communication, not just instructions
+- Prefer understanding over rewriting
+- Demonstrate your reasoning before proposing changes
+- Show the minimal path to solving the problem
+- Explicitly state why a change is necessary
+- If uncertain, ask clarifying questions first

 ## Defensive Programming Principles

 - Treat all external input as potentially hostile and/or broken